-Today, depart Nairobi to begin your search for the “Big 5”—lion, leopard, elephant, rhino, and Cape buffalo.
+Depart Nairobi to begin your search for the “Big 5”—lion, leopard, elephant, rhino, and Cape buffalo.
 First, stop at the famed Mount Kenya Safari Club for lunch as you take in stunning views of Mount Kenya.
 After lunch, continue on to SAMBURU NATIONAL RESERVE, known for its arid landscape and unique wildlife.
 Due to the dry climate, grasses are sparse, making animals easier to spot.
 Meanwhile, the Ewaso Ng’iro River, which borders the reserve, provides a year-round water supply.
 These two factors make for a great game-viewing experience.
-During your AFTERNOON GAME DRIVE you have the chance to see rare animals you will not see in other parts of the country.
+During your AFTERNOON GAME DRIVE, you have the chance to see rare animals you will not see in other parts of the country.
 Commonly referred to as the Samburu “Special 5,” this includes Grevy’s zebra, reticulated giraffe, Somali ostrich, beisa oryx, and the gerenuk, a long-necked antelope that feeds while standing on its hind feet.

 Today, enjoy MORNING & AFTERNOON GAME DRIVES.
 In addition to the Samburu “Special 5,” the reserve is home to an abundance of other species.
 Large numbers of elephant and Nile crocodile can be seen, as well as waterbuck, Kirk’s dik-dik, and Grant’s gazelle.
 Where there is prey, predators can be found, so lion and leopard are often spotted.
 The reserve is also a great place for bird watching, with over 300 species.
 Between game drives, there’s time to relax at your lodge.
-This evening, relish SUNDOWNER DRINKS in the bush as the sun sets over this stunning landscape!

 After breakfast, travel to OL PEJETA CONSERVANCY, the largest black rhino sanctuary in all of East Africa.
 After lunch, enjoy a GAME DRIVE in the conservancy, including a stop at the CHIMP SANCTUARY.
 In partnership with the Kenya Wildlife Service and the Jane Goodall Institute, the sanctuary was established to provide a long-term home for orphaned and abused chimpanzees.
 Here, see the chimps and learn more about their plight.